-- 4.1 Disclose relevant news and information as well as an annual report via the Stock Exchange of Thailand's channel and the Company's webpage.
-In the past year, the Company had never been reprimanded by the Securities and Exchange Commission or the Stock Exchange of Thailand for violation of information disclosure guidelines. - 4.2 The Company publishes the director's responsibilities to the financial statement along with the auditor report in the annual report.
-Such report contains contents that conform to accounting principles and financial reporting that presents accurate, complete, and factual information in compliance with accounting standards, this report is signed by both Chairman of the Board of Directors and the Managing Director.
+Disclose relevant news and information as well as an annual report via the Stock Exchange of Thailand's channel and the Company's webpage.
+In the past year, the Company had never been reprimanded by the Securities and Exchange Commission or the Stock Exchange of Thailand for violation of information disclosure guidelines.

-4.3 The Company's management structure comprises three committees, including the Board of Directors, Audit Committee, and Risk Management Committee.
-In 2022, there is the attendance at the Meetings as follows:
+- 2. The Company publishes the director's responsibilities to the financial statement along with the auditor report in the annual report.
+Such report contains contents that conform to accounting principles and financial reporting that present accurate, complete, and factual information in compliance with accounting standards, this report is signed by both the Chairman of the Board of Directors and the Managing Director. - 3.
+The Company's management structure comprises three committees, including the Board of Directors, Audit Committee, and Risk Management Committee.
+In 2023, there is the attendance at the Meetings as follows: